-Thanks for enquiring about Australian Shepherds.
+Thanks for enquiring about our Aussies and Mini Americans.

-From a reputable breeder, the only difference between Australian Shepherds and Miniature American Shepherds should be size
+From a reputable breeder, the only real difference between Australian Shepherds and Miniature American Shepherds should be size

-18 inches at the shoulders were a naturally occurring size within the breed as they still are today.
+at the shoulders were a naturally occurring size within the breed as they still are today.
 The Australian Shepherd Breed Standard was

 written to "prefer" dogs that were over 18 inches but with no height disqualification.

-In the 60's a select few breeders decided they actually "preferred" their dogs well under 18 inch
+In the 60's a select few breeders decided they actually "preferred" their dogs well under 18 inch for working purposes.
 These breeders

 decided that they would intentionally select the smallest dogs they could find that were of true Aussie quality and they used those small

 dogs as the foundation of the Mini Aussie.
 Some of the foundation dogs used to establish the mini size were not registered and had no

 known or recorded pedigree, whether they were 100% aussies or not is the foundation for the hostility between Aussie breeders and

 The preferred height for each size is as follows....